 Who Needs An Outpatient Drug Rehab Center

-An outpatient drug rehab center is ideal for the person who has only a mild addiction.
+An outpatient drug rehab center is ideal for a person who has only a mild addiction.
 According to medical professionals, there are 11 symptoms of people who struggle with substance abuse.
 A person who has six or more of these symptoms has a severe addiction, while a person who has a moderate addiction will have four or five of these issues.
 However, if you only have two or three, your drug or alcohol abuse is mild, which means that an outpatient or partial hospitalization program at a drug rehab center can help you.

 The criteria that medical professionals use to diagnosis the severity of your addiction are as follows:

 - When you don’t use the drug or alcohol, you get withdrawal symptoms, which only go away after you use the substance again.

 - You have cravings for the drug or alcohol

 - You have developed a tolerance for the drug or alcohol, which means that you need more of the substance to get the same effect.

 - Though the drug or alcohol makes a physical or mental disorder worse, you continue to use it.

 - You spend a significant amount of your time getting, using, or recovering from your drug or alcohol use.

 - You keep using the substance, even though it puts you in danger.